 “Which software do you use for your blog?”

 Our setup requires less server-side software than popular content management systems.
-For instance, we don’t use content management systems like WordPress or PHP, drastically improving the security of our blog.
+For instance, we don’t use content management systems like WordPress or PHP, drastically improving the security of our website.

 “Do you plan to implement ‘OpenPGP Web Key Directory’ for your OpenPGP keys?”